loda-lang/loda-programs/programs/oeis/list2.md

 * [A261723](http://oeis.org/A261723) ([L09 program](A261723.asm)): Interleave 2^n + 2 and 2^n + 1.
 * [A261882](http://oeis.org/A261882) ([L23 program](A261882.asm)): Decimal expansion of 32/27.
 * [A261893](http://oeis.org/A261893) ([L11 program](A261893.asm)): a(n) = (n+1)^3 - n^2.
-* [A261953](http://oeis.org/A261953) ([L13 program](A261953.asm)): Start with a single equilateral triangle for n=0; for the odd n-th generation add a triangle at each expandable side of the triangles of the (n-1)-th generation (this is the "side to side" version); for the even n-th generation use the "vertex to vertex" version; a(n) is the number of triangles added in the n-th generation.
 * [A262000](http://oeis.org/A262000) ([L15 program](A262000.asm)): a(n) = n^2*(7*n - 5)/2.
 * [A262139](http://oeis.org/A262139) ([L22 program](A262139.asm)): The first of eight consecutive positive integers the sum of the squares of which is equal to the sum of the squares of nine consecutive positive integers.
 * [A262140](http://oeis.org/A262140) ([L27 program](A262140.asm)): The first of nine consecutive positive integers the sum of the squares of which is equal to the sum of the squares of eight consecutive positive integers.